Herllox/H-EasterEggs/README.md

 # Installation

   1. Stop your server.
-  2. Drag the H-EasterEgg.jar in you plugins folder.
+  2. Drag the H-EasterEgg.jar in your plugins folder.
   3. Start your server.
   4. Edit the config.yml and restart your server.
   5. Place a PLAYER_HEAD or a PLAYER_WALL-HEAD.